Bryant owners face Seattle's roughly 0.99 percent effective rate. King County valuations regularly miss Bryant factors worth contesting in 2026.

 Bryant is the family-residential neighborhood between the University District and Wedgwood, with the Burke-Gilman trail along its southern edge and easy access to U Village shopping.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Bryant home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Bryant home turns on neighborhood-level math.

 How are Bryant property taxes calculated?